 White collar crimes are serious offenses, but many individuals accused of these crimes have no prior experience with criminal justice proceedings.
 Our Atlanta white collar crimes attorney assists accused individuals who have minimal understanding of the numerous dangers, procedures, and rules that surround the multiple aspects of federal criminal prosecutions.
 Cases can evolve slowly or quickly, but official criminal prosecutions should not be taken lightly.

-Get Real Results With A Marietta Criminal Lawyer
+Get Real Results With Our Criminal Law Team of Experts

 Some federal crimes involve undercover investigating, but individuals that are federal targets know that they are being investigated in most cases.
 This would be true if a federal grand jury was involved and if subpoenas would be issued to to collect documents and related items.
 Federal agents carry out witness interviews and use search warrants before federal indictments are returned, and these activities alert the subject that an investigation is under way.
 A nonwhite collar investigation could be ongoing for some time before the target subject is aware, but this is very different from matters involving white collar crime.

 Anyone may be alarmed to find out that they are being investigated regardless of their level of awareness or involvement in the suspected criminal behavior.
 Retaining a reputable white collar crimes attorney should be the first priority for any individual who comes under investigation, and securing experienced counsel is necessary for several reasons.